GeorginaCarlisle/inspiring-young-writers/README.md

 [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework.

-[profanity-check](https://github.com/vzhou842/profanity-check) - A fast, robust Python library to check for profanity or offensive language in strings.

 ## Tools and Technologies

 Tools and technologies are listed in order of use during the development of this project.